annaqharder/phase-3-active-record-theater-work/README.md

 ## Audition

 - `Audition#role` returns an instance of role associated with this audition
+    - this is accomplished by establishing associations
 - `Audition#call_back` will change the the hired attribute to `true`

 ## Roles

 - `Role#auditions` returns all of the auditions associated with this role
+    - this is accomplished by establishing associations
 - `Role#actors` returns an array of names from the actors associated with this role
 - `Role#locations` returns an array of locations from the auditions associated with this role
 - `Role#lead` returns the first instance of the audition that was hired for this role or returns a string 'no actor has been hired for this role'